kuruvachandra050/Tandamloop/README.md

 # Tandamloop
-Solutions for Exercise given by tandamloop.
+Here i had  written in java Solutions for Exercise given by tandamloop.